clbarrell/growth/README.md

 - Feature tests to ensure whole thing operates as expected
   - https://github.com/jnicklas/capybara
   - https://github.com/eliotsykes/rspec-rails-examples#capybara-examples
-- small button shows only on xs screen for "Checkin"
 - update home page w. philosophy and text
   - are these actually focus areas????
 NOT GOalS?
 - clicking on 'Checkin' only shows goals that need to  checked in